 Which Year’s Income and Tax Information Is Required

-Late applicants may still be eligible for a Federal Pell Grant and/or a Federal Direct Loan, but limited need-based funds may not be available for late applicants.
+Late applicants may still be eligible for a Federal Pell Grant or a Federal Direct Loan but need-based funds from Fort Lewis College may not be available for late applicants.

 The Colorado ASSET Bill allows undocumented students to be considered for financial aid from the state of Colorado.
 Students must complete the Colorado Application for State Financial Aid (CASFA) to be considered.

 *ASSET Students do not need to complete the FAFSA application.